qt/qttools/src/qdoc/qdoc/tests/validateqdocoutputfiles/README.md

      format, for example `html`, `docbook`, `webxml`, etc.
 - Place the sources for your new test in a subdirectory of the test project directory.
 By convention, the sources are placed in a directory named `src`.

+### The args.txt file
+An optional `args.txt` file, located in the same directory as the main .qdocconf file, is used for passing additional command line arguments to QDoc for a particular test.
+The file can contain any argument(s) accepted by QDoc on the command line.

 ### The `expected` directory
 The `expected` directory contains the expected output from QDoc